james-jory/amazon-personalize-filter-rotator/README.md

 INCLUDE ItemID WHERE Items.creation_timestamp > 1633240824
 ```

 However, this is not very flexible or maintainble since time marches on but your static filter expression does not.
 The workaround is to update your filter expression periodically to maintain a rolling window of time.
-Unfortunately filters cannot be updated so a new filter has to be created, your application has to transition to using the new filter, and then the previous filter can be safely deleted.
+Unfortunately filters cannot be updated so a new filter has to be created, your application has to transition to using the new filter, and only then can the previous filter can be safely deleted.

 The purpose of this serverless application is to make this process easier to maintain by automating the creation and deletion of filters and allowing you to provide a dynamic expression that is resolved to the appropriate hard-coded value when the new filter is created.

 ## <a name='Hereshowitworks'></a>Here's how it works

 An AWS Lambda [function](./src/filter_rotator_function/filter_rotator.py) is deployed by this application that is called on a recurring basis.
-You control the schedule which can be a [cron expression or a rate expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).
+You control the schedule which can be a [cron or rate expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).
 The function will only create a new filter if a filter does not already exist that matches the current filter name template and it will only delete existing filters that match the delete template.
 Therefore, it is fine to have the function run more often than necessary (i.e. if you don't have a predictable and consistent time when filters should be rotated).

-The key to the filter rotation function are the templates used to verify that the current template exists and if existing template(s) are eligible to delete.
+The key to the filter rotation function is the templates used to verify that the current template exists and if existing template(s) are eligible to delete.
 Let's look at some examples.
 You provide these template values as CloudFormation parameters when you deploy this application.

 ### <a name="Currentfilternametemplate"></a>Current filter name template